StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Method

 \subsection{Interactive Human Generation}

-Our aim is to develop a real-time, streaming human video model that support \emph{natural interactive human behaviors} in realistic scenes.
+Our aim is to develop a real-time, streaming human video model that supports \emph{natural interactive human behaviors} in realistic scenes.
 We first train a bidirectional teacher model, and then distill it into a real-time causal model using our proposed framework.
-To start with, we adopt the Wan2.2-TI2V-5B~\cite{Wan} as the backbone, and extend its transformer block with two audio-related attention modules. \cref{fig:interactive_model_arch} shows the extended transformer block architecture.
+To start with, we adopt the Wan2.2-TI2V-5B~\cite{Wan} with $N_\text{blk}=30$ DiT blocks as the backbone.
+Then, we propose an audio encoder which takes a raw audio clip and an audio mask as input and produce separated talking and listening features.
+We also extend the DiT block with two audio attention modules to inject the audio features. \cref{fig:structure} shows the extended model architecture.

-\textbf{Audio Mask for Interaction Phase Identification.} To distinguish between speaking and listening phases, we adopt an \emph{audio mask} rather than \emph{audio track separation} used in previous methods~\cite{INFP}.
+\paragraph{Audio Mask for Interaction Phase Identification.} To distinguish between speaking and listening phases, we adopt an \emph{audio mask} rather than \emph{audio track separation} used in previous methods~\cite{INFP}.
 The audio mask is obtained through TalkNet~\cite{talknet}, a joint audio–video detection method.
 We observed that TalkNet provides more accurate temporal segmentation than audio separation methods.
-Audio track separation modifies waveforms, often producing signals that deviate from the data distribution used in Wav2Vec~\cite{Wav2Vec2} pretraining.
+Audio track separation modifies waveforms, often producing signals that deviate from the data distribution used in Wav2Vec 2.0~\cite{Wav2Vec2} pretraining.
 Such deviations degrade the quality of extracted Wav2Vec features.
 The audio mask avoids this issue by preserving the original waveform while marking each frame as either speaking ($1$) or listening ($0$).
 It is applied \emph{after} Wav2Vec feature extraction, where it multiplicatively modulates the extracted representations rather than altering the raw waveform.
 This design maintains high-fidelity audio features while providing precise temporal control over speaking and listening intervals.